quintilesims/layer0/docs-src/docs/setup/install.md

 Before you can install and configure Layer0, you must obtain the following:

 * **An AWS account.**
+Please have your AWS access key and secret ready.
+- If the aws-cli is installed you can check them here `cat ~/.aws/credentials`
+- If it's not installed assign them with `l0-setup init --aws-access-key <value> --aws-secret-key <value>`

 * **An EC2 Key Pair.**
 This key pair allows you to access the EC2 instances running your Services using SSH.